 Right now we find ourselves in a very fearful environment.
 It is for the most part not imagined (our phobias) but very real, and threatening on a massive and global level.
 And this very real fear can fire our thoughts and imagination on both levels.
 We cannot help but be impacted by the specter of death.
 So, we must manage this fear the best we know how.
 It is all around us.
 And directly or indirectly it is within us on some level as well.

 This is my comfort.
 This is what I offer to those I love.
+To my family.
 To my co-workers and neighbors.
 To those I pray for who are sick and grieving.
-In this sense we are in the opportunity of a lifetime.
-Pointing and praying ourselves and others toward the “fear of the Lord” is the kindest thing I can do.
+In this sense we are within the opportunity of a lifetime.
+Praying ourselves and others toward the “fear of the Lord” is the kindest thing we can do.
 It is my mission right now.
 Lord God, how can I serve you in this house of fear?

 “But in all these things we overwhelmingly conquer through Him who loved us.
 For I am convinced that neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor any other created thing, will be able to separate us from the love of God, which is in Christ Jesus our Lord.”

 – Romans 8:37-39